nguyenkhois/cms-flowershop/README.md

 ## Deployment
 ![Deployment](./docs/dockerfile.png)

-You may want to view [The simple Express server in Dockerfile](https://github.com/nguyenkhois/expressjs-docker-simple-server) in the other repository on my GitHub page.
+You may want to view [My Dockerfile](https://github.com/nguyenkhois/expressjs-docker-simple-server) in the other repository on my GitHub page.

 ## References
 * [Strapi tutorials](https://strapi.io/documentation/tutorials/)